-C. While using a District device or platform, students have the responsibility to:
+D. While using a District device or platform, students have the responsibility to:

-- 1. Protect their digital identity; only use their assigned ID and password and not share it with others. - 2.
-Have an understanding of and respect for the rights and obligations of using and sharing intellectual property; abide by copyright restrictions and Fair Use, cite resources, gaining or giving permission to use (content), avoid plagiarism, understand and use Creative Commons resources. - 3.
+- 1. Respect district physical technological equipment (including devices, network and peripherals) ensuring that they remain unmodified, free from damage, and are available for inspection upon request. - 2.
+Protect their digital identity; only use their assigned ID and password and not share it with others. - 3.
+Have an understanding of and respect for the rights and obligations of using and sharing intellectual property; abide by copyright restrictions and Fair Use, cite resources, gaining or giving permission to use (content), avoid plagiarism, understand and use Creative Commons resources. - 4.
 Understand that only district-approved, vetted educational software may be installed with permission from district staff.
-All copyright, licensing and national, state, and local regulations must be adhered to with regards to downloading and distributing software. - 4.
-Respect the security systems and abide by the features in place to protect, monitor, or restrict access to information. - 5.
-Respect district physical technological equipment (including devices, network and peripherals) ensuring that they remain unmodified, free from damage, and are available for inspection upon request. - 6.
-Report any loss, theft, damage, or unauthorized use of a device or network immediately.
+All copyright, licensing and national, state, and local regulations must be adhered to with regards to downloading and distributing software. - 5.
+Respect the security systems and abide by the features in place to protect, monitor, or restrict access to information. - 6.
+Report any loss, theft, damage, or unauthorized use of a device or network immediately. - 7.
+Save all personally created content from their Google Drive to a personal account within one month of leaving the district or graduating.